Sign up the Zero to Mastery Machine Learning Course.

 And this is it.
 The machine learning course I would’ve liked to have had when I started.

-Finally, for an even more comprehensive breakdown of what you’ll be learning, check out the Complete Machine Learning and Data Science: Zero to Mastery course page on Udemy.
+Finally, for an even more comprehensive breakdown of what you’ll be learning, check out the Complete Machine Learning and Data Science: Zero to Mastery course.

 And if you'd like to know more, feel free to email me any questions you have.